NPD-002 Protection of Storm Water Quality on Construction Sites

-Information on owners and contractors of their responsibility to protect stormwater quality during construction and to present recommendations on how to protect stormwater quality.
+Information for owners and contractors regarding their responsibility to protect stormwater quality during construction and recommendations for how to protect stormwater quality.
 Responsible and proper construction management at the job site is essential for the protection of stormwater quality.

 Property owners and contractors have an obligation to protect stormwater quality, pursuant to the County Code and the County’s Stormwater Management Plan.